-A landing page is a standalone page created to fulfil a single purpose.
+A landing page is a standalone page created to fulfill a single purpose.
 The purpose of the page can vary because of campaign goals or where the visitor is in the marketing funnel.
-The pages can be used for a variety of campaigns from getting registrants for your webinar, downloading an ebook or white paper, to getting signups for your Saas free trial.
+The pages can be used for a variety of campaigns, from getting registrants for your webinar, downloading an ebook or white paper, to getting signups for your Saas free trial.

-When your ad is connected to a relevant landing page you ensure that the visitor finds the answer to their search question on a distraction-free page, making it easier for them to convert for the given offer.
+When your ad is connected to a relevant landing page, you ensure that the visitor finds the answer to their search question on a distraction-free page, making it easier for them to convert to the given offer.